Best Coolers with Speakers

 JammyPack is one of the larger brands we have seen that has a wide variety of coolers with speakers.
 In fact, they even have fanny packs with speakers!
 But for the topic of this review, we will be focusing on their small beverage cooler that comes with 2 5W speakers.
 A relatively low-cost option, JammyPack is aiming to compete with the several other mobile-friendly soft-sided coolers with speakers we have looked at in this review.

 The JammyPack beverage cooler will be more reminiscent of your childhood lunch box than a robust cooler.
-Because of this, both storage space and cooling ability will be limited some.
+Because of this, both storage space and cooling ability will be limited to some extent.
 This product is really intended for a lunch or picnic rather than a full day’s excursion.
 You can expect your items to stay cool for half a day or so before you will run into issues.

 The sound comes from two small 5W speakers that are attached to the front of the cooler bag.
 These speakers are powered by an internal 18W amp.
 This might not sound like much, but these little speakers are actually more powerful than you would think!
 The help of the 18W amp allows them to be surprisingly loud and they should be able to fill up a room with sound.
 Being a bit on the small side, however, they will struggle to hit booming lows.

 To connect to the speakers, you have one option: to physically plug in via the attached auxiliary cable.
 We also wish that these products would come with more connection options but then that would obviously drive up the price some.